Edryu29/powerattackkey/README.md

 New power attacks cannot be triggered until previous is done.
 Set to 0 or 1.
 > Wait Power Attack = 1

-Continuous power attacks while the key is being held.
+Consecutive power attacks while the key is being held.
 Default is 0.
-> Hold Continuous Power Attack = 0
+> Consecutive Power Attack = 0